Mathias Jensen (footballer, born 2005): Style of play

 Jensen is primarily a central midfielder, but is commonly known for his versatility on the field.
 His tactical awareness and technical skill have allowed him to adapt to multiple positions when needed, giving his coaches additional flexibility in squad selection.

 Personal life

-Jensen was born in Glostrup, Denmark, and grew up in Brøndby Strand, a suburb of Copenhagen.
-He has spent his entire youth and early professional career at Brøndby IF.

-He is nicknamed "P", a humorous moniker that originated in his youth team when a coach jokingly responded to a teammate's question about Jensen's common surname by saying, "Should I call him Pedersen instead?" — leading to the nickname "P".
+Jensen's nickname is "P", a humorous moniker that originated in his youth team when a coach jokingly responded to a teammate's question about Jensen's common surname by saying, "Should I call him Pedersen instead?" — leading to the nickname "P".

-He is the son of Danish skeet shooter Jesper Hansen, who won the silver medal in men's skeet at the 2020 Summer Olympics in Tokyo.